shiroyuki/Tori/docs/source/manual/configuration/predefined-config.rst

 Your own adapter?
 -----------------

-Just extends your adapter from :class:`tori.session.BaseSessionAdapter`
+Just extends your adapter from :class:`tori.session.repository.base.Base`